SiaFoundation/hostd/README.md

 + `9983` - RHP3
 + `9984` - RHP4

-### Environment Variables
-+ `HOSTD_API_PASSWORD` - The password for the UI and API
-+ `HOSTD_WALLET_SEED` - The recovery phrase for the wallet
-+ `HOSTD_LOG_FILE` - changes the location of the log file.
-If unset, the log file will be created in the data directory
-+ `HOSTD_CONFIG_FILE` - changes the path of the optional config file.
-If unset, `hostd` will check for a config file in the current directory

 ### YAML
-The YAML config file is the preferred way to configure a `hostd` node.
+The YAML config file is the recommended way to configure `hostd`.
 It defaults to `hostd.yml` in the current directory, but can be changed with the `HOSTD_CONFIG_FILE` environment variable.
-All fields are optional except `recoveryPhrase`.
+In Docker, the config file defaults to `/data/hostd.yml`.

 ```yaml
 directory: /etc/hostd